 Tea Tree Essential Oil for Blending

 Tea Tree oil has many of the same properties as Eucalyptus with a more medicinal scent and a few other benefits.
 Basically, both are very anti-viral and anti-bacterial.
 Tea Tree is better for skin issues such as healing cuts and scrapes, bug bites, and other irritations.
 Eucalyptus is better for breathing issues.
 However, they both do pretty well at all of the above.
-So if you don't want to get both, pick the one you like the scent of best.
+So if you don't want to get both, pick the one with the scent you like best.
 Also blends amazingly well with Orange and Lavender!

 Lavender Essential Oil for Blending